dirkwhoffmann/vAmigaTS/FPU/fmove/README.md

 A floating-point value is read from memory and written back.

-#### fmovecr*n*

-Reads and displays a constant from constant Rom. fmovecr3 and above read from undocumented constant space (reserved space which is marked for further expansion).

 #### packed*n*

 Reads various values in packed format (.p) and writes them back into memory in extended format (.x). packed3 and above utilize unusual bit patterns (e.g., patterns with BCD-Digits greater than 9).